Concealed Carry Accidental Discharge: What You Need to Know

 Inadvertent gun discharges can still sometimes occur with holsters — if something gets stuck inside and interferes with the trigger, for instance.
 In general, though, holsters are designed to protect against these concealed carry accidents.

-If you choose not to stow your gun in a holster for concealed carry, consider investing in a quality trigger shield that can protect against accidental discharge.
+If you choose not to stow your gun in a holster for concealed carry, consider investing in a quality trigger shield to protect against accidental discharge.

 3. Carrying While Under the Influence